citusdata/citus/CONTRIBUTING.md

 To quickly start we suggest splitting your terminal once to have two shells.
 The left one in the `/workspaces/citus`, the second one changed to `/data`.
 The left terminal will be used to interact with the project, the right one with a testing cluster.

-To get citus installed from source we run `make install -sj8` in the first terminal, adjust `j8` to suite number of cores you have available.
+To get citus installed from source we run `make install -sj8` in the first terminal, adjust `j8` to suite to the number of cores you have available.
 Once installed you can start a Citus cluster in the second terminal via `citus_dev make citus`.
 The cluster will run in the background, and can be interacted with via `citus_dev`.
 To get an overview of the available commands.

 With the Citus cluster running you can connect to the coordinator in the first terminal via `psql -p9700`.
 Because the coordinator is the most common entrypoint the `PGPORT` environment is set accordingly, so a simple `psql` will connect directly to the coordinator.